kommalapatisahil/kommalapatisahil.github.io/index.md

 # I am currently working on the following projects:

 1. Using Bayesian Analysis to identify coherent structures in Turbulent boundary layer data.
-I gave a talk about reviewing my research.
-Here is the [PPT](https://github.com/kommalapatisahil/kommalapatisahil.github.io/blob/master/files/OwenLabPPT_5_27.pptx) which I used for it.
+We have recently submitted [this abstract](https://github.com/kommalapatisahil/kommalapatisahil.github.io/blob/master/files/342008.pdf) based on our recent results, to the [APS - DFD 2020](https://dfd2020chicago.org/) conference.
+For an in-dept overview, here is a [presentation]. (https://github.com/kommalapatisahil/kommalapatisahil.github.io/blob/master/files/OwenLabPPT_5_27.pptx)

 2. Using Model Predictive Control to stabilize the wake of a Rotating Cylinder.
 We are using Dynamic Mode Decomposition (with control) to linearize the flow model.[Github Link]